Who Can Refer

 Patients referred from hospital should be assessed by a member of the hospital specialist palliative care team, if available.
 The hospital notes should accompany the patient together with relevant nursing and medical documentation including an EPMA print out.
 Medication not routinely available to the hospice should also be provided on transfer – please check with the IPU nursing staff if unsure.

-The MDT clinic provides a focused assessment facilitating the development of an individualised management plan.
+The MDT clinics provide assessment as a basis for an individualised management plan.
 Patients can be referred to the MDT Clinic to be seen by one or more of the following professionals:

-Please clearly identify which key professionals (based on the patient’s current symptoms) need to review the patient at the first assessment; further appointments with other MDT members can then be arranged as required and appropriate.
+Please clearly identify which key professionals (based on the patient’s current symptoms and needs) need to review the patient at the first assessment; further appointments with other MDT members can then be arranged as required and appropriate.

 Patients can be seen by a Consultant in Specialist Palliative Medicine in the outpatient setting.
 Home visits can be arranged if deemed appropriate after discussion with the consultant.